Cross-sex friendship: Controversies

-Another controversial question surrounding cross-sex friendships that is often raised is - after two romantic partners end their relationship — or more colloquially, “break up” — can they still be platonic friends?
-Kenny and Schneider (2000) found three major conclusions about cross-sex friendship with a romantic history.
-First, rebranding a discontinued romantic relationship as a friendship is common in modern American culture.
-Second, there are particular predictors of whether a friendship will occur after romance.
-One critical factor is whether there was a platonic friendship before the romantic relationship existed.
-Because the partners knew how to navigate friendship with each other before romance, they were more likely to be friends afterwards.
-Third, the atmosphere in which the breakup occurred determined the likelihood of a post-friendship.
-Kenny and Schneider (2000) cited evidence noting that a more significant indicator of an upcoming friendship is the communication in which the breakup occurred, not the individual who first initiated the breakup.

-When looking at how men and women's same sex relationships work, men tend to talk about more of their problems and open up more with women, rather than their other male friendships which tends to facilitate a bit of a gray area of what is expected when a man and a woman are friends.
+When looking at how men and women's same-sex relationships work, men tend to talk about more of their problems and open up more with women, rather than their other male friendships, which tends to facilitate a bit of a gray area of what is expected when a man and a woman are friends.
 Cross-sex friendship can exist after marriage when the married couple transition out of the passionate phase.
 Original feelings while dating are feelings of passion and what many describe as love, however as the relationship progresses through the years and into marriage, studies have found these feelings to be diminished and transition into more of a friendship.
-This is a topic of controversy as some argue it cannot be labeled as a cross sex “friendship” but rather a romantic relationship, however a study by Alan Booth and Elaine Hess (1974) dictates that almost all cross sex friendships can have some sexual/romantic influence, however it does not discount the friendship.
+This is a topic of controversy as some argue it cannot be labeled as a cross-sex "friendship" but rather a romantic relationship, however a study by Alan Booth and Elaine Hess dictates that almost all cross-sex friendships can have some sexual/romantic influence, however it does not discount the friendship.